jupyter/jupyterlab/docs/source/extension/extension_points.rst

      }
    }

-The settings registry will gather those definition within the provided setting plugin id under the ``toolbar`` property.
+The settings registry will gather those definitions within the provided setting plugin id under the ``toolbar`` property.
 That list will be used to create the toolbar.
-And the user can customize it by adding new items or overriding existing one (like providing a different rank or add ``"disabled": true`` to remove the item).
+The user can customize it by adding new items or overriding existing one (like providing a different rank or add ``"disabled": true`` to remove the item).